Recent researches have found that employees don’t quit the job, they quit the boss!

 Working and surviving in an environment where the boss is insecure and impatient, valuing work over employees and blasting us with criticism is very challenging.
 However, managing up is the only art that we can pursue before we give up on it.

-Here are the three keys to dealing with a difficult boss:
+Here are the three keys to dealing with a Tough Boss:

 The behavior of your boss would majorly depend upon the terms that he/she shares with you.
 It plays a huge role in determining the success of your conversations with him, conveying your concerns and also getting them resolved.
 Hence, the initial investment in the company has to be made in building a healthy relationship with the boss.
 In order to build this base, we must look into the following things: